Can an eSIM be hacked? Dangers, signs, and protecting your eSIM

 3. Activate multi-factor authentication (MFA).
 The next step is to make it even harder for hackers to get into your accounts.
 Turn on MFA — but be careful not to use your phone number in case hackers have access to your calls or texts.
 Instead, use a security question or biometrics like facial recognition.

 4. Keep a close eye on your account.
 Watch out for suspicious activities like strange calls, texts, or unauthorized changes to your settings or phone plan.
-If you spot anything after having informed your network provider, it’s best to contact them again.
+If you spot anything after having informed your network provider, it’s best to contact its support team again.

 How to protect yourself from eSIM hacking

 Keeping yourself safe from eSIM hacking comes down to good cybersecurity habits.
 If you’re generally careful and skeptical online, then hackers will have a hard time hacking into your eSIM.
-Let’s look at the cybersecurity measures that’ll help you keep your eSIM and accounts safe.
+But remember — your eSIM is just one part of the bigger picture.
+Your phone is a vault for photos, accounts, and private chats, and all of it deserves protection.
+To lock it down better, see our guide on how you can protect data on a mobile device for 11 simple, effective tips.

-The good thing is that the devices you use have a lot of security features and robust ways to defend against cyberattacks.
+• Keep your software up to date.
+The good thing is that the devices you use have plenty of security features and protocols to defend against cyberattacks.
 The teams behind each device, operating system, and app are always working to address outstanding security gaps — so when an update is available, take it.
 Install it on your device right away so that you’re protected.

+• Regularly back up data.
 If your phone or eSIM is hacked, you may be at risk of losing the data stored on your device.
 It could be your photos, videos, notes, or contacts.
 These days, we keep so much information on our phones that surviving without it may seem nearly impossible.
-Keep your information backed up, and you’ll always have a plan B should something go missing because of a hack.
+Keep your data backed up, and you’ll always have a plan B should something go missing because of a hack.